Funeral Costs Calculator

 • Is $10,000 enough for a funeral?

-$10,000 could certainly be enough for a funeral, depending on the nature of the ceremony and the area where you live.
-If you opt for a cremation and relatively simple ceremony, $10,000 would likely cover the cost.
+$10,000 is generally enough for a funeral, but it might be tighter than you think depending on your preferences.
+Since the median cost for a funeral with burial is roughly $8,300 (before cemetery fees and plot), you have to budget carefully.
+If you opt for a cremation and relatively simple ceremony, $10,000 would likely cover the cost with plenty left over.

 • What is the biggest expense of a funeral?

-The casket is by far the most expensive cost associated with funerals.
+The casket is often the most expensive single item associated with funerals.
 However, you don’t have to choose the most expensive casket you find.
 As previously mentioned, you may be able to find caskets for as little as $2,000, or forego the cost entirely by opting for cremation (which only requires an urn for the remains).

 Citations